Market Value vs Agreed Value car insurance

 So which option is best for me?

 • Do you own a rare, vintage, modified or classic car?
-You probably want agreed value, as it will be much more accurate in reflecting of how much these kinds of vehicles are worth, including modifications and aftermarket extras.
+You probably want agreed value, as it'll be much more accurate in reflecting of how much these kinds of vehicles are worth, including modifications and aftermarket extras.

 • Was your car expensive?
-If your car was a major investment, then agreed value is a good way of protecting it in the long run.
+If your car was a major investment, then agreed value makes sense.
 With market value you may only be able to recover a fraction of the amount you paid in the event of a total loss.

 • Do you plan on getting a new car soon?
 Hopefully you won’t have to make a claim before then and you can save time and money by opting for market value.

 • Is saving money your top priority?
-If so, a cheap car insured at agreed value might be the right type of cover.
+If so, a cheap car insured at market value might be the right type of cover for you.

 Compare policies from Australian brands